ML Engineer Resume Guide and Templates

 • Use Reverse-Chronological Order: List your most recent work experience first.

 • Keep it Brief: Use a single page.
-You need to be brief, but also articulate the depth and breadth of your work.
-As a best practice, for less than five years of experience, limit your resume to one page.
-For over five years of experience, expand to two pages, with the majority of your accomplishment bullets emphasized on your two most recent work experiences.
+You need to be brief and articulate your work's depth and breadth.
+As a best practice, limit your resume to one page for less than five years of experience.
+With over five years of experience, expand to two pages, with most of your accomplishment bullet points emphasized on your two most recent work experiences.

-• Be ATS-Friendly: Ensure your resume passes through Applicant Tracking Systems (ATS) by using simple formatting and relevant keywords embedded throughout your resume (Core Skills, Technologies, Frameworks, etc).
+• Be ATS-Friendly: Ensure your resume passes through Applicant Tracking Systems (ATS) by using simple formatting and relevant keywords embedded throughout it (Core Skills, Technologies, Frameworks, etc.).
 Otherwise, it may never reach a hiring manager.

 • Professional Design: Use a simple, professional format with easy-to-read fonts like Arial or Calibri.